Standard #: SC.2.L.17.1

 To Squish or Not to Squish the Ant

-This MEA teaches students how to collaborate with their classmates to solve the problem of removing ants from their playground.
+In this Model-Eliciting Activity (MEA), students will collaborate with their classmates to solve the problem of removing ants from their playground.
 They have the opportunity to analyze and compare data sets to clarify, explain and defend their findings in a written letter to the client.
 In addition, the lesson provides an opportunity to reinforce respect for all living things.

 Pet For A Day!